MetOffice/git-novice/learners/reference.md

 [centralised version control]{#cvc}
-:   In a centralised version control system such as Subversion a single server contains the main copy of a repository.
+:   In a centralised version control system such as Subversion a single, centralised server contains the main copy of a repository.
-Working on code requires internet access to the repository.
+Working on code requires internet access to the centralised server.

 [changeset]{#changeset}
 :   A group of changes to one or more files that are or will be added